-- (1) A person is guilty of incest when he or she has sexual intercourse or deviate sexual intercourse, as defined in KRS 510.010, with a person whom he or she knows to be an ancestor, descendant, uncle, aunt, brother, or sister.
-The relationships referred to herein include blood relationships of either the whole or half-blood without regard to legitimacy, relationship of parent and child by adoption, relationship of stepparent and stepchild, and relationship of step grandparent and step grandchild. - (2) (a) Incest is a Class C felony if the act is committed by consenting adults. - (b) Incest is a Class B felony if committed: - 1.
-By forcible compulsion as defined in KRS 510.010(2); or - 2.
-On a victim who is: - a.
-Less than eighteen (18) years of age; or - b.
-Incapable of consent because he or she is physically helpless or mentally incapacitated. - (c) Incest is a Class A felony if: - 1.
-Committed on a victim less than twelve (12) years of age; or
+- (1) A person is guilty of incest when he or she has sexual intercourse or deviate sexual intercourse, as defined in KRS 510.010, with a person whom he or she knows to be his or her parent, child, grandparent, grandchild, great-grandparent, great-grandchild, uncle, aunt, nephew, niece, brother, sister, first cousin, ancestor, or descendant.
+The relationships referred to herein include blood relationships of either the whole or half-blood without regard to legitimacy, relationship of parent and child by adoption, relationship of stepparent and stepchild, and relationship of step grandparent and step grandchild. - (2) (a) Incest is a Class C felony if the act is committed by consenting persons. - (b) Incest is a Class B felony if committed: - 1.
+With a person without his or her consent; - 2.
+By forcible compulsion as defined in KRS 510.010; or - 3.
+With a person who is: - a.
+Less than eighteen (18) years of age by a person three (3) or more years olde; or - b.
+Incapable of consent because he or she is physically helpless or mentally incapacitated as defined in KRS 510.010. - (c) Incest is a Class A felony if committed: - 1.
+With a person who is less than twelve (12) years of age; or - 2.
+With a person without his or her consent causing serious physical injury.